Mina-Fathy23/Digital_Design_Diploma/Week_3/Extra_Assignment/README.md

 ---

-*Note: All testbenches include self-checking mechanisms with golden references where applicable.*
+*Note: All designs include RTL verification with 0 lint errors and functional testbenches with coverage metrics.*